-There are highly effective vaccines available and alongside a good management practice, regular disinfecting and isolation procedures; these should all help to control the spread of the virus.
+There are highly effective vaccines available and alongside good management practices, regular disinfecting, and isolation procedures; these should all help to control the spread of the virus.

 If you suspect your cat has any of these common cat diseases, then you should have them tested and examined by your chosen veterinarian right away.
 During your visit, you’ll want to prepare a detailed description of any signs or symptoms associated with your cat’s condition.

 Once a cat is exposed to the disease it may go through an incubation period of 2-6 days then start developing clinical signs which can last for 14-21 days.

 No. There is no cure for calicivirus and if your cat becomes infected you should take them to a veterinarian immediately so that they can be treated for their symptoms.

 Feline herpesvirus is a highly contagious virus that can lead to conjunctivitis.
 Conjunctivitis can cause herpetic ulcers (corneal ulcers).
 This can be dangerous if left untreated and may permanently damage their eyes.

 Yes!
 Vaccination for herpesvirus is administered through three injections from when your cat is 8 weeks old.
 Vaccinations are given at 6-8 weeks, 10-12 weeks, and 14-16 weeks of age.
 Cats should then receive booster shots annually by their chosen veterinarian.